rubenxi/EmojiRPG/README.md

 # 💫Features💫

 # 🗺️Interactive map🗺️
 You are able to walk around the map and enter the location you want.
-There's a house for healing, a forest for combat, a library to manage your emojis team and more.
+There's a house for healing, a forest for combat, a library to manage your emojis team, a place to pull in the gacha and more.

 More locations will be added in the future.